frdr-dfdr/frdr_encryption_client/README.md

 We need to include the config file when generating the bundle.

-(On Mac, this also builds a .app version of the Python code, which you'll actually want to delete -- just keep the folder of CLI tools.)
+(On Mac, this also builds a .app version of the Python code, which you'll actually want to delete -- just keep the folder of CLI tools.
+Run this command: `rm -rf ./gui/app_gui.app/`)

 ### Build for Development